Martin Kippenberger: Exhibitions

-In 1985, Kippenberger exhibited "Buying America and Selling El Salvador" at Metro Pictures Ltd in New York, a large installation comprising numerous sculptural works.
-Although he had his first museum exhibition at Hessisches Landesmuseum in Darmstadt in 1986, he drew greater attention from institutions outside Germany, with exhibitions at the Centre Pompidou in Paris (1993) and the Museum Boijmans Van Beuningen in Rotterdam (1994).
+In 1985, Kippenberger exhibited "Buying America and Selling El Salvador" at Metro Pictures in New York City, a large installation comprising numerous sculptural works.
+Although he had his first museum exhibition at Hessisches Landesmuseum Darmstadt in 1986, he drew greater attention from institutions outside Germany, with exhibitions at the Centre Pompidou in Paris (1993) and the Museum Boijmans Van Beuningen in Rotterdam (1994).

 Kippenberger's artistic reputation and influence has grown since his death.
 In 2003, he represented Germany at the Venice Biennale (with Candida Höfer).
 He has since been the subject of several large retrospective exhibitions, including at the Tate Modern in 2006 and "the Problem Perspective" at the Museum of Contemporary Art, Los Angeles, in 2008; the exhibition traveled to the Museum of Modern Art, New York, in 2009.
 In 2011, the Museo Picasso Malaga hosted 'Kippenberger Meets Picasso'.
-This exhibition showed how Kippenbeger was interested in Pablo Picasso, an artistic attraction resulted in works, and entire series, that were direct references to the Spanish artist.
+This exhibition showed how Kippenberger was interested in Pablo Picasso, an artistic attraction resulted in works, and entire series, that were direct references to the Spanish artist.

 In 2013 the newly founded Greek Organization for Culture and Development, NEON, presented the work of the German artist in the exhibition A Cry for Freedom, curated by Dimitris Paleocrassas at the Museum of Cycladic Art, in Athens, Greece with works from the D.Daskalopoulos Collection and the Estate Martin Kippenberger, Galerie Gisela Capitain, Cologne.
 The exhibition presented over 60 works including paintings, sculptures, hotel drawings and photographs, and is the first time that Kippenberger’s work will be displayed in a museum environment in Greece.

 Kippenberger collected and commissioned work by many of his peers: some of his exhibition posters were designed by such prominent artists as Jeff Koons, Christopher Wool, Rosemarie Trockel and Mike Kelley.

 Art market

-While Kippenberger's star has risen steadily since his death, his market has evolved in several distinct stages.
-His work was only considered auction-worthy toward the very end of his life, and even then, it rarely sold for more than $10,000.
-Only in spring 2005 at Phillips de Pury & Company, an untitled 1991 painting sold for $1,024,000.
+Kippenberger's work was only considered auction-worthy toward the very end of his life, and even then, it rarely sold for more than $10,000.
+Only in the spring 2005 at Phillips de Pury & Company, an untitled 1991 painting sold for $1,024,000.
 In 2011, Kippenberger's lamp sculpture Untitled (1990) was sold for £1,329,250 ($2,094,898) at Christie's London.

-Kippenberger's self-portraits have in the past achieved the highest prices.
-In 2012, an untitled self-portrait sold for £3.2 million ($5.1 million) at a Christie's London Evening sale.
-In 2014, Kippenberger’s untitled 1988 self-portrait, restaging a photograph of the 81-year-old Picasso in his white underwear taken by David Douglas Duncan, fetched $18.6 million.
-Later that year, Larry Gagosian bought a 1988 self-portrait by Kippenberger, which shows the artist in his underwear, for $22.5 million at Christie's in New York.
+Kippenberger's self-portraits have achieved the highest prices for his work.
+On 11 October 2012, an untitled self-portrait, from 1992, sold for £3.2 million ($5.1 million) at a Christie's London Evening sale.
+On 12 May 2014, a Kippenberger’s untitled self-portrait, from 1988, restaging a photograph of the 81-year-old Picasso in his white underwear taken by David Douglas Duncan, fetched $18,645,000, at Christie's New York.
+Later that year, on 12 November 2014, Larry Gagosian bought a 1988 self-portrait by Kippenberger, which shows the artist in his underwear, for $22,565,000, also at Christie's New York.

-Kippenberger is represented by Galerie Gisela Capitain, with representation by Skarstedt, New York in the United States.
+Kippenberger is represented by Galerie Gisela Capitain, with representation by Skarstedt in New York City.